Chat-Based Support Alone May Not Be Enough: Comparing Conversational and Embedded LLM Feedback for Mathematical Proof Learning: Methods

 \subsection{Participants and Study Design}

-This IRB-approved study was conducted at a large US research university, deploying \textit{GPTutor} in an undergraduate discrete mathematics course (308 enrolled students).
-The course covered logic, sets, relations, and proof writing.
-Homework and exams followed standard course procedures, and students were not permitted to use AI tools during exams.

-Students were invited to provide consent and complete a baseline survey after Midterm~1.
-Participation was voluntary and did not affect course grades.
-After consent, participants were randomly assigned at the individual level to an experimental or control condition.
-The experimental group received access to \textit{GPTutor} earlier (after Midterm~1 and HW4), while the control group received access later (after Midterm~2).
+This Institutional Review Board (IRB)-approved study deployed \textit{GPTutor} in an undergraduate discrete mathematics course (308 enrolled) at a large US research university.
+Students were invited to consent and complete a baseline survey after Midterm~1.
+After consent, 155 participants were randomly assigned: the experimental group ($n=77$) received GPTutor access after Midterm~1, while the control group ($n=78$) received access after Midterm~2.
 This staggered-access design provided descriptive comparisons of performance during periods when access differed, while ensuring all participants ultimately received access.
-In total, 155 students consented (77 experimental, 78 control).
-After the university's withdrawal period, 73 experimental and 75 control students remained; by the final exam, the control group decreased to 72 due to attrition.
+Homework assignments were submitted in \LaTeX{}, and students were encouraged (but not required) to paste drafts into the Proof-Review-GPTutor prior to submission.
+Course policies did not restrict students' use of other external resources outside exams.
+After attrition, 73 experimental and 72 control students completed the study.
+Students were not permitted to use AI tools during exams.